mauricio-b-mossi/Notes/CSharp/Basics.md

     }
 }
 ```

+***TLDR*** Historically, a combination of optional arguments and named parameters simplified
+object construction and allowed both properties and fields to remain read-only.
+Object initializers
+did not permit this as an intermediate object was created, as seen above.
+However, in C# 9
+the init modifier was introduced which allows us to achieve read-only properties with
+object initializers.

 ### Indexers
 Indexers allow you to access members of a class by index.
 To declare an index define